kauri-io/archive/docs/MythX/fuzzing-smart-contracts-using-input-prediction.md

 ---
 title: Fuzzing Smart Contracts Using Input Prediction
-summary: In the previous post , we discussed several approaches for automatically finding vulnerabilities in smart contracts and we introduced Harvey  a fuzzer for Ethereum smart contracts being developed by ConsenSys Diligence: Smart contract auditing , in collaboration with Maria Christakis from MPI-SWS and that will be one of the tools powering our MythX analysis platform .
+summary: In the previous post , we discussed several approaches for automatically finding vulnerabilities in smart contracts and we introduced Harvey- a fuzzer for Ethereum smart contracts being developed by ConsenSys Diligence- Smart contract auditing , in collaboration with Maria Christakis from MPI-SWS and that will be one of the tools powering our MythX analysis platform .
 Grey-box fuzzers are able to achieve high code coverage even for complex code without using more expensive techniques, such as au
 authors:
   - MythX (@mythx)
 date: 2019-04-02